Quadratic variation and quadratic roughness

 and this integral satisfies a change of variable formula:

-This `pathwise It\^o formula' could be potentially used as a starting point for a purely pathwise construction of the It\^o calculus but, unlike the analogous theory for Riemann-Stieltjes or Young integrals, the construction in \cite{follmer1981} seems to depend on the choice of the sequence of partitions $(\pi^n)$: both the quadratic variation $[X]_\pi$ and the pathwise integral \eqref{eq.follmerintegral} are defined as limits along this sequence of partitions.
+This `pathwise It\^o formula' may be used as a starting point for a purely pathwise construction of the It\^o calculus \cite{follmer1981,chiu2021} but, unlike the analogous theory for Riemann-Stieltjes or Young integrals, the construction in \cite{follmer1981} seems to depend on the choice of the sequence of partitions $(\pi^n)$: both the quadratic variation $[X]_\pi$ and the pathwise integral \eqref{eq.follmerintegral} are defined as limits along this sequence of partitions.
 In fact, as shown by Freedman \cite[p.
 47]{freedman}, for any continuous function $x$ one can construct a sequence of partitions $\pi$ such that $[x]_\pi=0$.
-This result was extended by Davis et al. \cite{davis2018} who showed that given any continuous path $x$ and any increasing function $A$, one can construct a partition $\pi_{A,x}$ such that $ [x]_{\pi_{A,x}}=A$.
-These negative results seem to suggest that the dependence of $[x]_\pi$ on $\pi$ leaves no hope for uniqueness of the quantities in \eqref{eq.ito}.
+This result was extended by Davis et al. \cite{davis2018} where they have shown that given any continuous path $x$ and any increasing function $A$, one can construct a sequence of partitions $\pi$ such that $[x]_{\pi}=A$.
+These negative results seem to suggest that the dependence of $[x]_\pi$ on $\pi$ leaves no hope for the uniqueness of the quantities in Equation \eqref{eq.ito}.

-On the other hand, as shown by L\'evy \cite{levy1940,levy1965} and Dudley \cite{dudley1973}, for typical paths of Brownian motion the sums \eqref{eq.qv} converge to a unique limit along {\it any} sequence of partitions which are refining or whose mesh decreases to zero fast enough.
-Therefore there exists a large set of paths- containing all typical Brownian paths -for which one should be able to define the quantities in \eqref{eq.ito} independently of the choice of the partition sequence $(\pi^n)_{n\geq 1}$ for a large class of such sequences.
+On the other hand, as shown by L\'evy \cite{levy1940,levy1965} and Dudley \cite{dudley1973}, for typical paths of Brownian motion the sums in \eqref{eq.qv} converge to a unique limit along {\it any} sequence of partitions which are refining or whose mesh decreases to zero fast enough.
+Therefore there exists a large set of paths- containing all typical Brownian paths -for which one should be able to define the quantities in Equation \eqref{eq.ito} independent of the choice of the partition sequence $(\pi^n)_{n\geq 1}$ for a large class of sequences.